Thapsos culture: Cultural traits

-The type of burial found in the necropolis is characterized by large rock-cut chamber tombs and often of tholos-type that some scholars believe it to be of derivation Mycenaean, while others derive it from the shape of the hut.
+Settlements

+The Thapsos civilization developed in the entire Sicily although the main centers, which were sometimes enclosed by a fortification wall, were along the coast.
 The housing, in small number, are made up of mostly circular huts bounded by stone walls.
 Some huts have also rectangular shape.

+Economy and Trade

 The economy was based on farming, herding, hunting and fishing.
 There are numerous evidences of trading, in particular of bronze vessels and weapons of Mycenaean production.
 They have established close relationships with the Milazzo Culture of the Aeolian Islands and with the Apennine culture of mainland Italy.

+Ceramics

 The material culture includes dark surfaced ceramic, often decorated with incised motifs or with cords that form festoons.
 Characteristic are the large bowls with high horn-shaped feet, bowls, jugs and cups with bifurcated handles.

+Imports from Cyprus include Base Ring Ware.

+Burial customs

+The type of burial found in the necropolis is characterized by large rock-cut chamber tombs and often of tholos-type that some scholars believe it to be of derivation Mycenaean, while others derive it from the shape of the hut.